Public library: Early history

-Biblioteca Palafoxiana in Puebla City, Mexico, is recognized by UNESCO for being the first public library in the Americas.
-It was founded in 1646 by Juan de Palafox y Mendoza.
+Biblioteca Palafoxiana, a 17th‑century baroque library in Puebla, Mexico, is considered the first public library in the Americas and recognized by UNESCO's Memory of the World Register.
+Founded in 1646 by Bishop Juan de Palafox y Mendoza, it began with his donation of 5,000 books to be accessible to all.
+The current hall, completed in 1773, now preserves over 41,000–45,000 volumes and manuscripts from the 15th to 20th centuries, including incunabula like the 1493 Nuremberg Chronicle, the oldest text in the library.

 In his seminal work Advis pour dresser une bibliothèque (1644) the French scholar and librarian Gabriel Naudé asserted that only three libraries in all Europe granted in his times regular access to every scholar, namely the Biblioteca Ambrosiana in Milan, the Biblioteca Angelica in Rome, and the Bodleian Library in Oxford.

 Enlightenment-era libraries

-Claude Sallier, the French philologist and churchman, operated an early form of a public library in the town of Saulieu from 1737 to 1750.
-He wished to make culture and learning accessible to all people.

-The Załuski Library (Biblioteka Załuskich, Bibliotheca Zalusciana) was built in Warsaw 1747–1795 by Józef Andrzej Załuski and his brother, Andrzej Stanisław Załuski, both Roman Catholic bishops.
-The library was open to the public and was the first Polish public library, the biggest in Poland, and one of the earliest public libraries in Europe.

 At the start of the 18th century, libraries were becoming increasingly public and were more frequently lending libraries.
 The 18th century saw the switch from closed parochial libraries to lending libraries.
 Before this time, public libraries were parochial in nature, and libraries frequently chained their books to desks.
 Libraries also were not uniformly open to the public.

-In 1790, the Public Library Act would not be passed for another sixty-seven years.
+In Britain, Chetham's Library, established in Manchester in 1653, was the only important library that was fully and freely accessible to the public.
+In 1715 a small theological library was founded for general use at St Peter's Church, Liverpool, although an inventory of the church's goods taken in 1893 recorded that the library's existence was not widely known amongst Liverpool people and that there was a misconception amongst parishioners that it was for the exclusive use of the clergy.
+The Chesshyre Library in Halton, Cheshire, was founded as a free public library in 1733 for all "divines of the Church of England or other gentlemen or persons of letters", but it was limited to just 422 volumes of mostly ecclesiastical and legal works.